garrandall/popular-music-data/tracks/a-groovy-kind-of-love-the-mindbenders.md

 Anything you want to
 Anytime at all
 When I taste your lips
-Ooh I start to shiver
+Oh I start to shiver
 Can't control the quivering inside
 Wouldn't you agree
 Baby you and me